onap/vnfrqts-requirements/docs/Chapter8.rst

 the default attribute value pairs contained in the defaults file, may be passed down by APPC, to the Ansible Server, overriding these defaults:

+VNF instance specific files
-Following the same approach for inventory hosts files, files referenced/included by playbooks containing default values, default\_args.yml, shall be stored under a directory with VNF instance name on the path.
+referenced/included by playbooks, containing default values, example, default\_args.yml, shall be stored under a directory with VNF instance name on the path.